Teacher and Mentor Training

 Our training guide can be used 1) To help educators understand and identify “stereotype threat” and the various ways it can undermine student performance in the classroom, and 2) To equip educators with strategies to eliminate the threat and thereby maximize each student’s performance in the classroom.

-The title of our training guide is meant to bring attention to the less visible causes of stereotype threat.
 Discussions of stereotypes and diversity often focus narrowly on race and gender and have the potential to seem accusatory.
 Although gender-based and race-based prejudices are cause for deep concern, and may be among the most overt of personal prejudices, the title of this article eludes to the fuller spectrum of stereotypes embedded in everyday social interactions.
 Stereotypes result from the way we have been socialized— or programmed— by our families, friends, and the media to think about groups of people, including those groups to which we belong.
 For example, if science graduate students traditionally celebrate, commiserate and generally connect with classmates or lab mates over beers, how might that unintentionally alienate those who do not drink alcohol because of personal preference or because of religious or medical reasons?
 Are we unintentionally sending a subtle message about who belongs and who might not by presuming to know what “we” all enjoy?

 Weslee S. Glenn, Elizabeth M. V. Taylor, and Catherine L. Drennan.
 What Every Teacher and Mentor Should Know: A Guide to Identifying and Reducing Stereotype Threat to Maximize Student Performance.